ucirello/gochatbot/README.md

 Why cron rule?
 Because it uses crontab format to periodically execute tasks, that may, or may not yield messages onto a chat room.

-All croon rules have the following structure:
+All cron rules have the following structure:
 ```Go
 "job name": {
 	"crontab format",